TriumphLLC/Blend4Web/doc_src/objects.rst

 *Relations > Parent*
     Reference to the parent object.

-    If the parent object is a camera, ``Viewport Alignment`` settings will be available.
+    If the parent object is a camera, ``Viewport Alignment`` settings are available.

     .. image:: src_images/objects/objects_viewport_alignment.png
        :align: center
        :width: 100%

-    The ``Alignment`` parameter specifies to what side of the viewport an object will be aligned (``Center`` by default).
-The ``Distance`` parameter specifies the distance between the aligned object and the camera (10 by default).
-The ``Fit to Camera`` button can be used to make the aligned object look in the Blender viewport same way it will look in the engine.
+    |

+    These settings can be used to align the object to an active camera.
+They are described in the :ref:`Camera chapter <camera_viewport_alignment>`.

 *Groups*
     Objects’ groups to which this object belongs.